tomepel/Technical_Book_DL/README.md

 The pdf of the whole document can be download directly: White_book.pdf.

-Otherwise, all the figures contained in the note are joined in this repo, as well as the tex files.
+Otherwise, all the figures contained in the note are joined in this repo, as well as the tex files needed for compilation.

 Hope it can help others!